simplythebex/sei-project-4/README.md

 ### Planning
 After deciding on the project I took my time to plan each stage, and to ensure that I understood the models and relationships I needed to create in order to meet the goals for my MVP.
 These goals were:
-Create an app that allows users to create a profile
+- Create an app that allows users to create a profile.
-If users own a pet they should be able to add a profile for the pet If users wants to borrow a pet they should be able to see available pets Owners should be able to view borrowers profiles
+- If users own a pet they should be able to add a profile for the pet.
+- If users want to borrow a pet they should be able to see available pets.
+- Owners should be able to view borrowers profiles.
-User and animal profile should contain details about availability and activities Borrowers should be able to send a request to the owner of a pet they wish to borrow
+- User and animal profile should contain details about availability and activities.
+- Borrowers should be able to send a request to the owner of a pet they wish to borrow.

 I created a flowchart in Miro to help me picture the organisation of my backend, and to keep track of the models and relationships I needed.
 I then created a list of the requests I would need to make to my APIs: